How to Book a Talk with Kerry Makin-Byrd

 Trauma-Sensitive Mindfulness and Compassion Practices

-Mindfulness practices carry real benefits — and real risks for people who have experienced trauma.
+Mindfulness practices carry real benefits but little attention is given in mindfulness training to the real risks for people who have experienced trauma.
 In this talk, Dr. Kerry Makin-Byrd draws on the work of David Treleaven to help practitioners understand how and why standard mindfulness instruction can inadvertently overwhelm trauma survivors, and what to do instead.
-Through a combination of neuroscience, clinical framework, and direct practice, Kerry outlines the key principles of trauma-sensitive mindfulness: how to recognise signs of dysregulation, how to modify practices in real time, and how to create conditions in which mindfulness becomes genuinely safe and accessible for the people in our care.
+Built on a foundation of neuroscience, clinical experience, and direct practice, Kerry outlines the key principles of trauma-sensitive mindfulness: how to recognise signs of dysregulation, how to modify practices in real time, and how to create conditions in which mindfulness becomes genuinely safe and accessible for the people in our care.

 Burnout And The Neurodivergent Experience